nick-valverde5/data-portfolio/customer-churn-analysis/README.md

 - Learned how to communicate technical findings in business terms
 - Practiced building dashboards that focus on clarity and usability
 - Became more comfortable troubleshooting data and visualization issues

+## Key Findings
+- Customers with month-to-month contracts had the highest churn risk.
+- Customers with longer tenure were less likely to churn.
+- Higher monthly charges appeared to be connected with increased churn risk.
+- Contract type was one of the clearest patterns in the analysis.